imseandavis/Presentations/2018/AllDayDevOps/Readme.md

 * [ARM Quickstart Templates](https://github.com/Azure/azure-quickstart-templates)

 ## Simple Demo Using The Principles Taught
-To Be Released After The Demo And Live Stream Session
+To Be Released 24 Hours After The Demo And Live Stream Session